Layering Necklaces Without Tangling: The Guide That Actually Works

 Crew Neck:

-Go longer.
-A 24-inch chain clears the neckline entirely and gives your layered necklace set gold room to breathe.
+With a crew neck, longer necklaces usually work best.
+A 24-inch chain clears the neckline entirely, helping a layered necklace set gold look more balanced against a crew neck.
 Avoid chokers; here they sit right against the neckline and look crowded.

 Off-Shoulder:

-Short only.
+Shorter necklaces tend to work best with off-shoulder necklines.
 A choker or collar necklace sits above the neckline and does all the work.
-This is where cute necklaces for women with a delicate chain or a thin collar piece earn their place.
+This is where cute necklaces for women, especially delicate chains and collar necklaces, tend to stand out the most.

 Scoop Neck:

-The most forgiving neckline for stacked necklaces.
-The 3-length rule drops in perfectly; start with a choker and build down without thinking about it.
+Scoop necklines are often the most forgiving option for stacked necklaces.
+The 3-length rule works particularly well here, allowing you to start with a choker and build downward with ease.

 The 5 Pieces Worth Actually Buying